 Marketing and Advertising Expenses.
-Marketing and advertising expenses include cooperative advertising funding obligations under customer incentive programs, which costs are recorded upon agreement with customers and vendor partners.
+Advertising costs are expensed as incurred.
+In addition, the Company's marketing and advertising expenses include certain cooperative advertising funding obligations under customer incentive programs, which costs are recorded upon agreement with customers and vendor partners.
 Cooperative advertising expenses are recorded as marketing, general and administrative expense to the extent the cash paid does not exceed the estimated fair value of the advertising benefit received.
-Any excess of cash paid over the estimated fair value of the advertising benefit received is recorded as a reduction of revenue.
-Marketing and advertising expenses for 2018, 2017 and 2016 were approximately \$176 million, \$156 million and \$131 million, respectively.
+Any excess of cash paid over the estimated fair value of the advertising benefit received as a reduction of revenue.
+Total marketing and advertising expenses for 2019, 2018 and 2017 were approximately \$217 million, \$176 million and \$156 million, respectively.

 Stock-Based Compensation.
-The Company estimates stock-based compensation cost for stock options at the grant date based on the option's fair-value as calculated by the lattice-binomial option-pricing model.
-For restricted stock units, including performance-based restricted stock units (PRSUs), fair value is based on the closing price of the Company's common stock on the grant date.
+The Company estimates stock-based compensation cost for stock options at the grant date based on the option's fair value as calculated by the lattice-binomial option-pricing model.
+For time-based restricted stock units, fair value is based on the closing price of the Company's common stock on the grant date.
 The Company estimates the grant-date fair value of restricted stock units that involve a market condition using the Monte Carlo simulation model.
 The Company estimates the grant-date fair value of stock to be issued under the ESPP using the Black-Scholes model.
 Compensation expense is recognized over the vesting period of the applicable award using the straight-line method, except for the compensation expense related to PRSUs, which are recognized ratably for each vesting tranche from the service inception date to the end of the requisite service period.
 Forfeiture rates are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.